Best Places to Visit in Dublin: Check Out Some Must-Visit Local Attractions

 Temple Bar

 The Temple Bar of Dublin is considered the city’s cultural quarter.
 You can see fascinating art galleries, street performances, and eclectic shops in this place.
 It’s also home to some of Dublin’s most famous pubs, making it a great place to experience traditional Irish music and dance.
-The restaurants here serve Asian, American and Irish cuisine which you can enjoy along with live folk music.
+The restaurants here serve Asian, American and Irish cuisine, which you can enjoy along with live folk music.
 A lot of boutique shops are also available here with a wide range of collections crafted by local designers.

 Guinness Storehouse

 The Guinness Storehouse is one of the best places to visit in Dublin.
 Your visit to Dublin can’t be considered if you didn’t go here.
 The place will let you explore the history of Ireland’s iconic stout.
-It is Ireland’s famous drink and you can even learn how the stout is brewed.
-You can sit at the rooftop bar available at this place and enjoy delicious stuff with a panoramic view of the city from the Gravity Bar.
+It is Ireland’s famous drink, and you can even learn how the stout is brewed.
+You can sit at the rooftop bar available at this place and enjoy delicious food with a panoramic view of the city from the Gravity Bar.

 Also Read: Best Universities for Masters in Ireland